Tertulia supports the use of Spanish as a vibrant language for culture, commerce, and community building in West Michigan and beyond.

 Who speaks Spanish in West Michigan?

 Although some refer to Spanish as a “foreign” language, by some estimates the United States is on the verge of becoming the country with the second-largest number of Spanish speakers in the world.
 Some project that it will be home to the largest Spanish-speaking community in the world by 2050 (1).
 In West Michigan, roughly 6% of the residents in Kent County and 5.5% of Ottawa County residents – over 55,000 people in total – speak Spanish at home (2).
-Joining them are those who speak Spanish as a second language, including but certainly not limited to the children enrolled in the many Spanish immersion programs throughout several West Michigan school districts (3).
+Joining them are those who speak Spanish as a second language, including but certainly not limited to the estimated 5,000 children enrolled in the many Spanish immersion programs throughout West Michigan (3).
 The majority of students in traditional schools that are studying a world language are also learning Spanish; in the U.S., enrollments in Spanish courses at K-12 schools as well as institutions of higher education surpass those of all other modern languages combined (4).
+And we can’t forget the many local teachers, teaching assistants, and professors who teach Spanish to all those students.

 How can Spanish be used for culture, commerce, and community building?